Where smart software meets expert accounting.

 Professional Profile

-Cryptocurrencies like Bitcoin and Ethereum have been gaining attention of investors in recent years.
+Cryptocurrencies like Bitcoin and Ethereum have been gaining the attention of investors in recent years.
 While it's important to note that these digital assets are relatively new, and regulations are still being developed, HMRC have confirmed that they are taxable.

 In the UK, whether you need to pay taxes on your cryptocurrency earnings depends on how you acquire them and the amount of profit you make.
 Your total income during the tax year will determine the rate of tax you will pay.
-In this guide, we've put together some essential information on cryptocurrency taxation in the UK, let’s get started with the question on everyone’s mind!
+In this guide, we've put together some essential information on cryptocurrency taxation in the UK.
+Let's get started with the question on everyone's mind!

 Capital Gains Tax (CGT)